Andalurkavu

-Sree Andalurkavu is a famous and prominent Thiyya Community Urayima temple in Andalur in Dharmadam village of Kannur district, North Kerala.
-This old temple is in the name of Lord Rama and the main festival is celebrated in mid-February: the first week of the month "Kumbam" of the Malayalam calendar.
-This Kavu also has a story of how the Kalaripayat warrior Thacholi Othenan, who once caused trouble in this Thiyar-dominated Kavu Andalur of Thalassery, was punished and defeated by the Thiyars and crossed the country through the bridge.
+Sree Andalurkavu is a very ancient, famous and prominent Thiyya Community Urayima temple in Andalur in Dharmadam village of Kannur district, Kerala, India.
+It counts among the Abhimana Kshetrams of Vaishnavite Shrines.
+This ancient temple is in the name of Lord Rama and the main festival is celebrated in mid-February: the first week of the month "Kumbam" of the Malayalam calendar.